andrewpfunk/Android-411/README.md

 ## My phones

 In 2007 Apple introduced the iPhone and revolutionized the smartphone industry.
-I've never owned an iPhone.
-As a general rule I think Apple comes up with innovative designs and then Google, Samsung, and other Android vendors refine those designs to create superior products.
+While the original is still arguably the best, I'll always prefer the flexibility to customize and experiment that Android provides.

 | Year | Phone | Notes |
 |---|---|---|